hughharford/lwb_smr/README.md

   - The model was designed, implemented, and trained by the team on the Vertex instance

 # NOTE BENE
-## This will run a local website, using Streamlit
+- - This will run a local website, using Streamlit
-## What will NOT work is the loading the historical trained model file (.h5)
+- - What will NOT work is the loading the historical trained model file (.h5)
-## This is unavoidable for now...
+- - This is unavoidable (for now)...

-#

 # Startup the project